emory/inc-mm-v4/_pages/now.md

 title: "now@emory"
 permalink: //now/index.html
 date: 2017-05-01
-last_modified_at: 2017-10-17 11:53:25
+last_modified_at: 2018-01-18 19:51:57
 excerpt: "WTF is Emory doing?"
 share: true
 sidebar:
   nav: "home"
+toc: true
 ---

 {% include toc.html %}

 ## Firstly

-I'm *still* (2017-10-17) in the middle of a (collaborative) divorce after 12 years of marriage.
-The Estranged and I are wrapping up a couple of details and we may be filing within a couple of weeks.
+I am, as of January 17, 2018, divorced.

+The Estranged Dr. Lundberg and I are still doing things our own way and it's been something I am proud of.

 ### In General